The difference between a Roth IRA and a traditional IRA

 There are income limits for contributing to a Roth IRA, which can exclude high earners from participating.
 In contrast, there are no income limits for contributing to a traditional IRA, although there are income limits for tax-deductible contributions if you or your spouse are covered by a workplace retirement plan.

-See also Credit Consolidation Companies: How to Pick the Right one
+See also Home Refinance Lenders: How to Choose the Right One for You

 4. Required Minimum Distributions (RMDs):